Cro-Cube-Comp/Cubing-competition/README.md

 - `/competitions` Page where anyone can check results of all locked ( done) competitions

 - `/competitions-dashboard` Admin only page where you can create, delete, edit and lock ( mark them as done) competitions.
 They show in `/competitions` when they are locked

+- `advanced-dashboard` Admin only page where advanced users ( developers) or delegate of a competition can do important things, such as exporting results in excel or changing passwords for users